Learn how to effectively track lead sources and use that information to grow your business.

-As a life and health insurance agency, it’s likely you know what a lead source is – but why are they important to track?
+As a health, benefits, and senior insurance organization, it’s likely you know what a lead source is – but why are they important to track?
 What value does knowing your most profitable lead source bring to your business?
 Read on to find out how lead source tracking can help you boost your return on investment (ROI).

 Why Should You Track Lead Sources at Your Insurance Agency?

 Lead source tracking paints a very telling picture of your target audience and, in turn, how effective or ineffective your lead generation strategies are.
 Knowledge is power and every business has to be strategic with how they allocate their time, energy, and resources.
 If you don’t know your most profitable lead sources, you risk underestimating successful lead sources – or worse, focusing the majority of your resources on unprofitable ones.